Loan principal: What is the principal of a loan and how does it work?

-Loans you’ll see principal on include:
+Types of loans that you’ll see information about principal on include:

 - Personal loans